 4° 7' 60S Long 152° 28' 0E Duke of York Island is the largest island in the

-in the Duke of York Island Group (Duke of York Islands) located between Rabaul, the Gazelle Peninsula and New Ireland.
+in the Duke of York Island Group (Duke of York Islands) located in Saint George's Channel between Rabaul, the Gazelle Peninsula and New Ireland.
 Other islands in the group include Ulu, Makada, Utuan, Mioko, Kabakon, Kerawara.
 Borders Rakanda Island (Rakanda) to the southwest, Mioko Island and Mioko Harbor to the southeast and Makada Harbor to the northwest.

 In 1767, named "Duke of York Islands" by English explorer Philip Carteret to honour Prince Edward, Duke of York.
 During the German administration, the islands were known as "Neulauenburg".

 In middle of 1942 Japanese forces occupied the Duke of York Islands and undertook labor projects and farming.
 During 1944, the Duke of York Islands were attacked by Allied aircraft including fighters and bombers.